A Case of Rape: Plot

 Ellen Harrod appears to have a happy marriage to David, although his frequent work-related absences are beginning to take a toll on her.
 While taking night school classes with her neighbor and best friend, Marge Bracken, she is introduced to Larry Retzliff.

 Ellen and Marge accept a ride home from Retzliff the same night while David is away.
 Once Ellen is in her apartment, Retzliff arrives claiming car trouble and asks to use the phone.
 When Ellen lets him in, he overpowers and rapes her.
-Unable to reach David by phone, and emotionally unable to report the crime, Ellen decides to put the attack behind her, and tries through three showers to literally wash away the rape.
+Unable to reach David by phone, and emotionally unable to report the crime, Ellen decides to put the attack behind her.

 When David returns, she is still unable to get his attention long enough to tell him about the attack.
-Having had an anonymous blood test, Ellen makes a serious effort to forget the attack and resume her life.
-This attempt comes to a crashing halt four days after the initial attack in a parking garage when Retzliff, who has been waiting for Ellen behind the front seat of her car, rapes her again, this time beating her viciously.
+Having passed an anonymous blood test, Ellen resolves to resume her life.
+Four days later, Retzliff stalks Ellen in a parking garage and rapes her again, this time beating her viciously.

-After reporting the attack, the treatment that Ellen receives from the police, doctors, and detectives is anything but sympathetic.
-While the District Attorney, Leonard Alexander, appears to have her best interests at heart, he clearly has his reservations.

-Defending Retzliff is ruthless attorney Muriel Dyer who bullies and interrogates witnesses and Ellen herself on the stand in an attempt to get Retzliff off.
-Dyer's efforts succeed and Retzliff is found not guilty.
+Ellen reports the second attack but the police, doctors, and detectives treat here without sympathy.
+The District Attorney, Leonard Alexander, appears to have her best interests at heart, but clearly has reservations.
+Retzliff is defende by ruthless attorney Muriel Dyer who bullies Ellen on the stand.
+His tactics succeed in getting Retzliff found not guilty.
 Following the trial, attorney Alexander comments, "Never try a rape case unless your victim is a 90-year-old nun with at least four stab wounds."
-After this, Retzliff mockingly apologizes to Ellen, saying "no hard feelings", but Ellen calmly but coldly tells him, "If you ever come near me again, I'll kill you."
+Retzliff mockingly apologizes to Ellen, saying "no hard feelings", but Ellen coldly threatens to kill him if he comes near her again.

-A voiceover narration at the end of the movie reveals that shortly after the trial, Retzliff attempts to rape someone else.
-While trying to escape from the police, he is shot and wounded, ends up pleading guilty to the rape and is sentenced to time in prison.
-Ellen and David's marriage is strained by the events of the film, and the narration reveals that Ellen later files for divorce.
+Voiceover narration reveals that Retzliff attempted to rape someone else shortly after the trial.
+He was shot and wounded by police, pled guilty to the rape and was sentenced to time in prison.
+Ellen and David's marriage didn't survive the strain of the events of the film, and Ellen filed for divorce.